Chapter Two

 For most of her life, the technology ban hadn’t been a problem.
 Fable preferred books and board games for her entertainment.
 The last place she lived was in a quiet neighborhood.
 Homeowners built small ‘lending libraries’ where anyone could take a book and put another back.
 It had been perfect.
 She didn’t need money or a library card to get books to read, and she often swapped out old books for new ones.
 It was at one of those book boxes that she met Anika.

-“My mom has me on about ten book-box subscriptions.
-I’m not going to run out.”
+“My mom has me on about a billion book-box subscriptions.
+This box won’t run out.”

-She had explained this to Anika, who was horrified.
+She had explained some of this to Anika (just not the part about the people hunting her family.)
 “You can’t even call me from your parents’ cell phone?”

-It had only been that morning when, with angry tears in her eyes, Fable rushed to Anika’s house to say goodbye.
-There, Anika had given Fable her old phone.
+It had been that very morning when, with tears in her eyes, Fable ran to Anika’s house to say goodbye forever.

-“It took some begging, but my parents agreed to add this phone to their phone plan!
-You can text or call anytime.”
+“It’s my old phone,” Anika said, a big grin across her face as she handed over the smartphone.
+“It took some begging, but my parents agreed to add it to their phone plan.
+You can contact me anytime!”

+“Seriously?”
+Fable said, gingerly taking the phone.
+Lost for words, Fable threw her arms around her friend, wrapping her in a tight hug.
 It was the best gift Fable had ever received.
-She could finally keep her best friend.
+She could actually keep her best friend.

-Fable wanted to text Anika right now, to look at the silly pictures they had taken together.
+Now, facing a tedious drive, Fable longed to text Anika or look at the silly pictures they had taken together.
 But she resisted, leaving the phone buried in her backpack, completely turned off so that not even an emergency alert could ring.

 “…There are some hiking trails nearby, and the ocean is not that far either,” her mom said, pulling Fable out of her thoughts.